 “Oh, that’s just because she’s old fashioned!
 Goda won’t do anything to me.”
 He grinned and looked over his shoulder at Kanna.
 “Trust me, I’ve tried plenty of times.”

 Upon hearing that, Kanna finally couldn’t take it anymore.
 She pursed her lips and shook her head.
 “How old are you, anyway?” she blurted out.
-“Should you really be trying to run around seducing grown women, when you’re, what?
-Fifteen, sixteen?”
+“Should you really be running around trying to seduce grown women, when you’re, what?
+Sixteen, seventeen?”

 Parama’s eyebrows flicked up.
 Goda laughed.
 They had both turned around to look at her, and Kanna didn’t like the amused smirks that they were throwing her way.
 It made her feel dumb—but she had already grown used to the feeling by then.

 “You’re about my age, right?”
 Goda said, turning to Parama.
-“Three years younger or something?”
+“Two or three years younger?”

 “I just turned twenty-two this past year,” he said.